 Boasting a dizzying array of themes and styles, your online shop can look however you want it to at the click of a button.
 It’s not just a colour change or two, either – every theme is totally different.

 The layouts and looks accommodate any genre and any feel.
-Professional, upmarket design; down-to-earth street brand; and high-tech niche products: WooCommerce does it all.
+Professional, upmarket design; down-to-earth street brand; and high-tech niche digital products or physical products: WooCommerce does it all.

 #3: Flexible Payments

 Ever find a brilliant service, only to find they only accept limited payment methods?
 It’s bizarre to the point of lunacy.

 Just let me give you my money, you think – before bouncing and heading straight for a competitor.

 Sure, you might prefer one payment model over another, but every customer is different.
 You don’t want to lose revenue simply because a warm lead can’t find a way to give you their hard-earned cash.

 WooCommerce accepts payments from every major outlet.
 Apple Pay, PayPal, Amazon Payments, Stripe, Giropay, and more.

 With the right extension, you can even accept popular cryptocurrencies.